-The French language has hundreds of cute and romantic terms of endearment and pet names to express love and affection.
+The French language has hundreds of cute, romantic and quirky pet names and terms of endearment to express love and affection.
 Many of which are unique only to the French language.

-Some of these French terms of endearment and French nicknames translate to the English language word for word like “mon ange” which means “my angel”.
+Some French terms of endearment and French nicknames translate to the English language seamlessly, like “mon ange” which means “my angel.”

-Sweetheart in French and how to use this list of French pet names
+How to use this list of French pet name

-The important thing to remember is regardless of their translations, most French terms of endearment can be used in the same way as sweetheart, honey, darling or sweety— even if they mean something else literally.
+The important thing to remember is you can use most French terms of endearment in the same way you would use sweetheart, honey, darling or sweetie.

 - Chéri(e): French couples might call each other Chéri(e).